nddpj00/balanced-diet-menu-finder/README.md

 [View the live project here.](https://mealplanner-2.herokuapp.com/)

-I love food.
-I mean I *really* love it.

-I love eating food, who doesnt? but also I love reading about it, I love learning about it and of course I love cooking it too.
-As such I took it upon myself to devise a weekly meal plan for my small family and have been doing so for a while now.
+I love eating food, who doesn't? but also I love reading about it, I love learning about it and of course, I love cooking it too.
+As such, I took it upon myself to devise a weekly meal plan for my small family and have been doing so for a while now.

 I aim for the meals to be healthy, balanced, interesting and of course tasty!
 Sounds simple right?

-But it's not... firstly it's very time consuming.
+But it's not... firstly it's very time-consuming.

-I turn to my long tried-and-tested recipes which can be found either online, in my numerous cookbooks (which are in no-particular-order), 10 year old scraps of paper pulled from a sunday paper supplements (covered in sauce and flattened tomatoes) or finally, and more recently, in those free binders given to you on your first subscription to Gusto or Hello Fresh.
+I turn to my long tried-and-tested recipes which can be found either online, in my numerous cookbooks (which are in no particular order), 10-year-old scraps of paper pulled from a Sunday paper supplements (covered in sauce and flattened tomatoes) or finally, and more recently, in those free binders given to you on your first subscription to Gusto or Hello Fresh.
 This all takes time.

-Also, with so much information around about what consists of a balanced, healthy, nutrious diet, it can feel confusing and overwhelming to say the least.
+Also, with so much information around about what makes a balanced, healthy, nutritious diet, it can feel confusing and overwhelming to say the least.
 Who really knows if they're eating enough oily fish in their diet??

-OK to summarise why I've created the Balanced Diet Meal Finder.
+OK to summarize why I've created the Balanced Diet Meal Finder.
-- You have all your favourite recipes in one place, saving you time.
+- You have all your favourite recipes in one place, saving you time and effort.
-- Categorised into food groups.
+- Categorized into food groups.
 Vegetarian, White Meat, Red Meat, Oily Fish and White Fish to help you choose a nice balanced diet.

 ---

 ## User Experience (UX)

-The project was created in order to fulfil the critera of the L5 Diploma in Web Application Development that I'm completing.
+The project was created in order to fulfil the criteria of the L5 Diploma in Web Application Development that I'm completing.
 This is for Unit 3: Back End Development.

 The unit aims to provide knowledge and skills needed to build a Back end web application.
 Topics include data storage and data management using either relational or non-relational databases.

 The idea came several years ago but then it was in paper form.
-I had started to try and jot down any recipes our family enjoyed, categorised into different food groups.
+I had started to try and jot down any recipes our family enjoyed, categorized into different food groups.
 Essentially it was a plastic folder with dividers, separating several bits of paper all with the aim of saving me time, but also ensuring we eat a balanced diet.

 This units project criteria was the perfect opportunity to move the data (recipes) on to a user-friendly app!